‘Lockdown won’t save you’

 For starters, there is good-natured generational banter between the two coppers – played by Tony Fadil (as soon-to-retire weary Sergeant Cooper) and Elliot Cable (as by-the-rule book rookie P.C.
 Bruce Brody) – that sets up the comedic tone nicely.
 In particular, Cable seems to have got the tone of officialdom just right.
-Never mind that the police station in the rural village setting seems to be the back of a terrace house down an urban alleyway.
+We’ll overlook the fact that the location of the supposed police station in the rural village setting is actually the back of a terrace house down an urban alleyway.

 The slacker sergeant wistfully regales the recent recruit with a tale about a UFO sighting accompanied by a spate of thefts from every property in the village that occurred seventeen years previously on Guy Fawkes Night.
 Unbeknownst to the plodding pair, it seems that the aliens have now returned.

 A kidnapped woman, a mutilated creature, a young couple of lovers investigating in the woods, an old bloke warning about the danger… It’s not long before a zombie siege ensues at the old manor house (a delightfully decrepit location) and that’s the set up for the rest of the action.

 Clearly, the plot is certainly nothing original but the delivery is at least confident and brisk.
 Along the way, there’s suitably atmospheric synth accompaniment composed by Darren Wonnacott and some decent zombie makeup supervised by Isabella Larter.